PaPieta/MozzaVID/README.md

 ## Reference

-If you use our dataset, or any of this code for academic work, please consider citing our paper.
+If you use our dataset, or any of this code for academic work, please consider citing our publication.

 TODO